avsarcs/TOYS/README.md

 ### Front-End Build Instructions

 1. Clone the repo to a folder.
 The GitHub repo can be found through this link: [https://github.com/avsarcs/TOYS](https://github.com/avsarcs/TOYS).
 When the green **Code** button is clicked, different instructions to clone the repo will be given, based on the way you wish to clone the repo.
 2. Change directory (`cd`) to the `toys-frontend` directory.
+3. Create a file named .env and place it in toys-frontend folder.
-3. Run the `npm install` command.
+4. Run the `npm install` command.
 Wait for the installation to complete.
-4. Run the `npm run build` command to build.
+5. Run the `npm run build` command to build.
-5. Run `npm run preview` to run the build in localhost.
+6. Run `npm run preview` to run the build in localhost.
-6. Visit the URL `localhost:4173` in your browser to view the front-end.
+7. Visit the URL `localhost:4173` in your browser to view the front-end.

 ### Back-End Build Instructions